University Honors Program Advising

 Q: Do I need to bring anything with me to my Honors advising appointment?

-A: No. The Honors advisor has the ability to bring up each student's records and STAR report on the computer, though students are encouraged to bring a copy of their own if they wish to make notes.
+A: No. The Honors advisor has access to each student's records and STAR, though students are encouraged to bring a copy of their own if they wish to make notes.
 Students are also encouraged to bring any planning sheets or advising tools provided by the UHP or their UARC/department advisors.

 Need to schedule an Honors advising appointment?

-The best way to schedule an Honors advising appointment is to send an email to firstname.lastname@example.org to the attention of Ms. Debbie Gray Patton, our Associate Avisor.
-Please note that the advisor's availability changes during the interim and summer months.
+The best way to schedule an Honors advising appointment is to send an email to firstname.lastname@example.org to the attention of Liz Taylor, Advisor.
+Please note that her availability varies during interim and over the summer.

-During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Debbie's calendar, which is a Google doc.
+During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Liz's calendar, which is a Google doc.
 Check your email for this notification.
-Due to the busy nature of the Honors early enrollment period, scheduling is impossible to coordinate via email during this time.
 Please note:

 - It is the student's responsibility to note the time and day of the appointment.
-Students are encouraged to write down what time they have selected as reminders will not be provided.
-Missed appointments take away valuable time from other students, so please select a time carefully and plan accordingly.
+Missed appointments take valuable time away from other students, so please be considerate.

 - Changes to the appointment schedule cannot be made the day of.
-If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors advisor via email and then sign up for a different time if necessary.
+If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors advisor via email and then sign up for another time.

 - The student's ID number